akashpawar6474/DSA-/README.md

 103. Longest Consecutive Sequence => Set problem (20th problem of sde sheet)
 104. Reverse Linked List => simple standard interview problem(24th problem of sde sheet)
 105. Middle of the Linked List => tortoise and hare algorithm (25th problem of sde sheet)
+106. 4Sum => Very Imp problem with visualization of how to skip the duplicates(19th problem of sde sheet)